vninja007/PunchCard/README.md

 However, tasks are often repeated as a schedule a majority of the time instead of a simple to-do list.
 My experience of these discord bots involved re-inputting the same daily tasks onto the bot only to be checked off by the end of the day.

-This bot, on the other hand, takes an alternative approach, by
+This bot, on the other hand, takes an alternative approach, by allowing the user to clock in and clock out of tasks daily instead of checking them off.
+It allows the user to log and keep track of the amount of time spent on particular recurring tasks.

 ## Setup